Summary: Oh baby, I'm not a vampire. I'm a lot older than that. Hurt Sam. Angst. Awesome Dean.

 The sunlight's rays were trapped by the large dusty curtains, but the room was warm, it had a light hue.

 She gave a long yawn, scrunching her long hair with knarled fingertips and covering her mouth with the back of her hand.

 God, she was hungry.

-Her bare feet padded down the stairs, nothing but some cotton shorts and an oversized t-shirt to hide her body, though none of the curtains were open.
+Her bare feet padded down down from the bed, stiffly walked to the landing and creaked softly down the stairs, nothing but some cotton shorts and an oversized t-shirt to hide her body, though none of the curtains were open.
 They never were these days.

 Sunlight was never good after the night she'd had.

 She didn't want to see the dust anyway.
 The semi-darkness was fine.

 She blinked against the second wave of the yawn, reaching in the drawer in the kitchen and removing the usual items with a clink and hiss.

 Looking in the mirror she saw how pale she was and sighed, rubbing the sleep from her eyes, though she never really slept anymore, and pulled her hair back into a messy bun.

 She took the items from the counter, bare feet padding on the carpet and slapping the linoleum, she unlocked a door into the living room and headed toward the next door.